Dev-Squared/unitconvert-nuget/README.md

 # UnitConvert
-This is a .Net Standard library for unitconvert.io - a simple, innovative api that makes it easy to convert any plain text measurement to another compatible measurement, get information about the measurement, or compare with another measurement.
+This is a library for unitconvert.io - a simple, innovative api that makes it easy to convert any plain text measurement to another compatible measurement, get information about the measurement, or compare with another measurement.

 ## Usage:
 1. Get an api key from https://unitconvert.io.